 It's a great way for highly motivated high school students who are strong in art and design to get a jump on college.
 You may even be eligible to receive tuition support through the State of Michigan - State School Aid Act.
 Speak to your school counselor for eligibility requirements and more information.

-Applications and application requirements for consideration KCAD High School Dual Enrollment program for the Fall 2018 semester are now being accepted.
+Applications and application requirements for consideration KCAD High School Dual Enrollment program for the Spring 2019 semester are now being accepted.
 Students interested in participating must submit an application for each semester they wish to participate.
 Students will not be admitted or registered for dual enrollment courses after the KCAD semester begins.

 High School Dual Enrollment Locations